dreamPoet/LittleSkillNotes/math/Calculus/Calculus_3blue1brown.md

 ![](Calculus_3blue1brown_13.png)

+as we can see, the added area $ds = v(t)*dt$

+so we can get the formula $\frac{ds}{dt} = v(t)$, which means the derivative of the area under the graph equals to the function of this graph.
+So the area can be calculated via finding the anti-derivative function.

-use lower bound to make sure the correct constant.
+Then, use lower bound to make sure the correct constant.

 To cancel T=0